 Provide regular check-ins

 It is important to arrange regular video call check-ins with the new remote employees to see how they are doing.
 In a study conducted, it was revealed that employees with good support in place during their onboarding are 54% more productive generally.
-At the beginning these could take place everyday, to make sure the new hire feels supported and has someone to talk to if they have any issues.
+In the beginning, these could take place every day, to make sure the new hire feels supported and has someone to talk to if they have any issues.
 After the first week, arrange a check-in 2 to 3 times a week, however, be clear that if they require more meetings, you will be happy to cater to their needs.
 This is vital to helping make them feel supported.

 Invoke a buddy program